For now streaming doesnβt work with neon-http.

 Get Started with Waddler and Neon

-Waddler has native support for Neon connections with the neon-http
+Waddler has native support for Neon connections with the neon-http and neon-websockets drivers.
+These use the neon-serverless driver under the hood.

-drivers, you can access a Neon database from serverless environments over HTTP or WebSockets instead of TCP.
+With the neon-http and neon-websockets drivers, you can access a Neon database from serverless environments over HTTP or WebSockets instead of TCP.
 Querying over HTTP is faster for single, non-interactive transactions.

-If you need session or interactive transaction support, or a fully compatible drop-in replacement for the pg
+If you need session or interactive transaction support, or a fully compatible drop-in replacement for the pg driver, you can use the WebSocket-based neon-serverless driver.
+You can connect to a Neon database directly using Postgres

 Basic file structure